Máté Valkusz

-Máté Valkusz (born 13 August 1998) is a Hungarian tennis player.
+Máté Valkusz (born 13 August 1998) is a Hungarian professional tennis player.

-Valkusz has a career-high ATP singles ranking of 236, achieved on 30 January 2023.
+Valkusz has a career-high ATP singles ranking of No. 204, achieved on 12 June 2023.

-Junior career
+Juniors

 On the junior tour, Valkusz has a career high combined junior ranking of 1 achieved on 11 January 2016.
 Valkusz was the winner of the 2015 Yucatán Cup, a Grade 1 event in Mérida and the Canadian Open Junior Championships in Repentigny.
 He was also a semifinalist at the 2015 Orange Bowl and a finalist at the 2015 Osaka Mayor's Cup.
 Valkusz was also a semifinalist at the 2015 Australian Open boys' doubles and 2015 French Open boys' doubles events.

+Professional career

+2018: First Challenger final

+He reached his first final at the 2018 Cordenons Challenger.

+2023: First Challenger title and ATP win, nearby top 200

+He won his first Challenger title defeating Francisco Comesaña at the 2023 Macedonian Open and reached the top 225 in the rankings on 29 May 2023.

+He entered the 2023 Moselle Open as lucky loser and defeated ninth seed Daniel Altmaier in the first round, for his first ATP win.

+2024: Grand Slam debut, hiatus

+Ranked No. 214, he qualified for the 2024 Australian Open making his Major debut, defeating Wu Tung-lin, Francisco Comesaña, and Andrea Vavassori in the last round of the qualifying competition.
+He lost to Max Purcell in the first round.